quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 ### Troubleshooting

 - If the script fails to connect to the BME680 sensor, ensure it's connected correctly and the appropriate drivers are installed.
-- Ensure your PostgreSQL service is running and accepting connections.
+- Ensure your QuestDB service is running and accepting connections.
 - Double-check the database credentials within the script.